-This course will cover the following topics: components of matter, calculations, chemical reactions, gases, thermo chemistry, atomic structure, electron configurations and periodicity, bonding and molecular geometry, and intermolecular forces.
-The second semester of the course will also include an introduction to organic chemistry (the study of carbon compounds) so students can register for second semester only.
+ACP stands for Advanced College Project and is a program sponsored by Indiana University/Bloomington.
+This course can be taken for high school and/or dual college credit.
+This chemistry course is the equivalent of C105 (3 credits) and C125 (2 credits) offered on IU campuses as a freshmen level chemistry course for science majors.
+C105 is the lecture portion of the course and will cover the following topics: components of matter, calculations, chemical reactions, gases, thermo chemistry, atomic structure, electron configurations and periodicity, bonding and molecular geometry, and intermolecular forces.
+C125 is the lab component of the course.
+The second semester of the course will also include an introduction to organic chemistry (the study of carbon compounds).
+Students can register for second semester only but cannot earn dual credit.
 Topics will include the naming of organic compounds, analysis of their structures, and an introduction to the reactions which are basic to all organic compounds.
 Laboratory experiments will be used to a great extent in this course.
+Those students who wish to apply for dual credit must register with Indiana University through the high school guidance office prior to starting the course.
+A minimum grade of "C" in C105/C125 is usually required in order for the credit to be eligible to be transferred to other institutions.
+Students will be billed by IU at a reduced credit hour rate.